 Housing the Reticulated Python

 As you can imagine, the longest snake in the world will need some room to stretch out.
-But it is best to keep your reticulated python in a smaller 10 to 15 gallon tank or vivarium when little, moving it to a larger tank or cage as it grows into adulthood.
-A full grown reticulated python needs housing 3 feet wide, 6 to 8 feet long, and 2 feet high.
+But it's best to keep your reticulated python in a 10- to 15-gallon tank or vivarium when it's young, moving it to a larger enclosure once it reaches around 3 feet long.

 Food and Water

-- Use tongs to deliver the food, imitating a live animal by moving it slightly, but avoid putting the food right in your snake's face.
+- Use tongs to deliver the food, imitating a live animal by moving it slightly.
+But avoid putting the food right in your snake's face.

-Common Health Problems
+Common Health and Behavior Problems

-- Inclusion Body Disease: IBD is a deadly virus that can affect pythons and boa constrictors.
+- Inclusion body disease: IBD is a deadly virus that can affect pythons and boa constrictors.
 Signs of the disease include the inability to constrict and the snake being unable to right itself when turned over.

 Choosing Your Reticulated Python